The Chef Knife Showdown: The Santoku Knife vs. The Chef’s Knife

 Once you learn how to use different parts of the blade and master the skills needed to achieve different knife cuts, you’ll start breezing right through all of your slicing, dicing and mincing tasks just like the pros.

 Meal Prep 101: How to Use a Chef’s Knife

 What is a Santoku Knife?

-In the culinary world, Santoku translates as “three virtues” which is often used to define its three main uses: slicing, chopping, and mincing.
-Some chefs also say these three virtues refer to using three different parts of the blade – the main cutting edge for slicing, the heel for intense chopping, and the tip for detailed work – while others say it simply refers to its ability to cut meat, vegetables and fish.
-Whichever translation you prefer, the Santoku knife’s many uses make it a kitchen essential.
+In the culinary world, Santoku translates as “three virtues” and is often used to define this knife’s three main uses: slicing, chopping, and mincing.
+Some chefs also say these three virtues refer to using three different parts of the blade: the main cutting edge for slicing, the heel for intense chopping, and the tip for detailed work.
+Then others say it simply refers to its ability to cut meat, vegetables and fish.
+Whichever translation you prefer, the Santoku knife also comes with many uses in the kitchen.

 Knife Knowledge 101: The Best Cutting Board for Your Knives

 Although Japanese style chef knives are traditionally sharpened on one side (single bevel), double bevel Santoku knives have become more popular over the years.
 For example, the F.N.
-Sharp Santoku knife captures some of the same traits as our Western-style chef’s knife, with a double bevel edge sharpened at a 50:50 ratio (13 degrees per side) and a slight curve to accommodate the rock chop technique.
+Sharp Santoku knife captures some of the same traits as our Western-style chef’s knife, with a double bevel edge sharpened at a 50:50 ratio (13 degrees per side) and a slight curve (belly) to accommodate the rock-chop technique.

 Knife Knowledge 101: How to Sharpen Kitchen Knives

 When to Use a Santoku vs. a Chef’s Knife

 When it comes to using the chef’s knife vs. the santoku, both serve as multi-purpose tools in the kitchen, however, there are some advantages to using one over the other.